influxdata/telegraf/plugins/inputs/prometheus/README.md

   urls = ["http://localhost:2019/metrics"]
 ```

-> This is the default URL where Caddy Prometheus plugin will send data.
+> This is the default URL where Caddy will send data.
 > For more details, please read the [Caddy Prometheus documentation](https://github.com/miekg/caddy-prometheus/blob/master/README.md).

 ### Metrics: